Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 Equity finance involves selling a stake in your business in exchange for investment.
 There is no repayment schedule and no interest — but it is dilutive: you give up a percentage of ownership, future profits, and often some control over strategic decisions.
 The main forms relevant to UK SMEs are angel investment, venture capital, and equity crowdfunding (via platforms such as Crowdcube and Seedrs).

 Equity is rarely appropriate for working capital.
-Equity rounds are slow (often 3–9 months), expensive to execute, and the cost of dilution compounds over time.
-For recurring working capital needs, debt finance — specifically revolving credit — is almost always the more efficient structure.
+Equity rounds can be slow and expensive to execute, and the cost of dilution compounds over time.

 Which type of finance is right for you?